Fabian Cancellara: 2011: Close, but no victories

 Cancellara was seen as the favorite or top contender for the next three one day races – the E3 Prijs Vlaanderen–Harelbeke, the Tour of Flanders, and the Paris–Roubaix – due to his great performance in the 2010 season and his good form in the early portion of the 2011 season.
 He lived up to his expectations and won the E3 Prijs Vlaanderen – Harelbeke after having several flat tires and a few bike changes, he launched a solo attack with 16 km and rode by himself to the finish line for the victory.
 The next weekend, Cancellara began the Tour of Flanders.
 He launched an attack with about 60 km left to go in the race and caught up with the leader Sylvain Chavanel; however, Cancellara cracked after Chavanel did not help with the pacing and the two were picked up by a chasing group on the Muur van Geraardsbergen.
 With 4 km left in the race, Cancellara launched two attacks.
 His first attack was marked by the whole group, while his second attack could only be matched by Chavanel and Nick Nuyens.
 The three rode into the finish together, with Nuyens taking the win, Chavanel second, and Cancellara third.
 The Paris–Roubaix was next on the calendar for Cancellara.
 Cancellara finished in second place after a crash hurt him early on, as did being a member of a chasing group that did not work with him to catch the leading riders.

-On the first of June, Cancellara began the Tour de Luxembourg.
+On 1 June, Cancellara began the Tour de Luxembourg.
 He won the prologue and was the first to wear the race leader's yellow jersey.
 He then held the lead until the second stage came to a close when stage winner Linus Gerdemann took the lead away from him.
 Cancellara then raced the Tour de Suisse and won the opening and closing stages of the race, which were both individual time trials.
 He then closed out June by winning the Swiss National Road Race after he out-sprinted Steve Morabito for the win, which was his second Swiss National Road Race title.

 Cancellara entered the Tour de France in July, but was unable to come away with a victory in either the team time trial or the lone individual time trial.
 Up next for Cancellara was the Vuelta a España, where he helped his team achieve victory in the stage one's team time trial.
 Cancellara's final events for the 2011 season were the road race and the time trial at the Road World Championships.
 Cancellara came with the hopes of winning a third consecutive time trial world crown; however, he would finish in third place after the winner Martin and runner-up Wiggins.
 Four days later, Cancellara lined up to race the road race.
 The race came down to a sprint finish that was won by Mark Cavendish; Cancellara barely missed a medal after finishing in fourth place.